 - Define the goals of the documents your employees need to write.

 - Assess the sub-skills required for these documents.

 - Evaluate if these identified sub-skills actually support the overall document goals.

 Document Goals for Future Performance

 What is the desired outcome for the employee's documents?

 First, identify the key documents the employee needs to write and then assess the requisite skills for each of these major documents.
-For example, if an employee needs to write spec documents for vendors, the end goal of these spec documents is likely receiving vendor RFPs that accurately respond with solutions that match your company's specs and needs.
-Or, if employees need to write reports on the status of critical company equipment, the end goal of these status reports is likely keeping your executive team informed about key equipment or perhaps requesting funding for needed repairs.
+For example, if an employee needs to write spec documents for vendors, the end goal of these spec documents is likely to receive vendor RFPs that accurately respond with solutions that match your company's specs and needs.
+Or, if employees need to write reports on the status of critical company equipment, the end goal of these status reports is likely to keep your executive team informed about key equipment or perhaps request funding for needed repairs.

 Performance Review Examples for Writing Skills

 Every business document requires five core requisite skills:

 - Content logically organized